amangill-data/cnn-image-classification-tensorflow/README.md

 ## Context:

-Developed as a midterm project for the course **ADTA 5550: Deep Learning with Big Data** in Spring 2025.
+Developed as a final project for the course **ADTA 5550: Deep Learning with Big Data** in Spring 2025.

 ## Project Structure: